The Physical Layer (Layer 1) of the OSI Model

 0s and1s. - The router’s NIC decodes the signals back into binary data.

-Critical detail: The Physical Layer never "sees" IP addresses or protocols—it only cares about signals.
+Critical detail: The Physical Layer never "sees" IP addresses or protocols—it only processes signals.

 Key Takeaways

-- Layer 1 = Physical transmission: Handles signals, not data.
+- Layer 1 = Physical transmission: Focuses on signals, not data interpretation.

 - Encoding is essential: Techniques like Manchester convert signals to bits.